-The difference between purchase price and net assets amounted to EUR 6.1m.
-It was allocated to EUR 1.7m (net of taxes) to customer contracts and EUR 4.1m goodwill.
+The difference between purchase price (of which EUR 1.9 are deferred as "earn-out") and net assets amounted to EUR 5.9m.
+It was allocated to EUR 1.4m (net of taxes) to customer contracts and EUR 5.4m goodwill.

-In Shape Group contributed EUR 5.0m revenue and an EBITDA of EUR 0.0m for the time from 01.01.2022 to 31.07.2022.
+For IFRS accounting although economic transfer was already guaranteed to MidCo beginning January 2022 first-time consolidation according to IFRS accounting rules was to be placed as at 1st May 2022.
+In Shape Group contributed EUR 6.2m revenue and an EBITDA of EUR 1.6m for the time from 01.05.2022 to 31.10.2022.